AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/experience-cloud-audiences.md

 Note the following known limitations and important callouts in the beta release of the Experience Cloud Audiences card:

 * [Dataflows monitoring](/help/dataflows/ui/monitor-destinations.md) is not supported.
 * When connecting to the destination, you can see an option to [enable dataflow alerts](#enable-alerts).
-Though visible in the UI, the enable alerts option is not supported in the beta release.
+Though visible in the UI, the **enable alerts option is not supported** in the beta release.
-* Backfills are not supported.
+* **Backfills are not supported**.
 The first export to Audience Manager or other Experience Cloud solutions does not include a historical population of the segments.
-* In the beta release, you can create a single destination connection to the Experience Cloud Audiences destination, across all sandboxes belonging to your Experience Platform organization.
+* In the beta release, you can create **a single destination connection to the Experience Cloud Audiences destination**, across all sandboxes belonging to your Experience Platform organization.
-* There is a four-hour latency between the time that data is activated in Experience Platform and the time that data is ready to be used in Audience Manager and other Experience Cloud solutions.
+* There is a **four-hour latency** between the time that data is activated in Experience Platform and the time that data is ready to be used in Audience Manager and other Experience Cloud solutions.

 ### Permissions management in Audience Manager